sash/php-redis/README.md

 PHP5 Redis
 ==========
-php-redis contains php5 class for conenction with redis database with methods for all available commands in redis
+php-redis contains php5 class for connecting with redis database with methods for all available commands in redis

 Quick start
 -----------